nicholas-long/blog/content/posts/create-python-script-from-burpsuite-saved-request.md

 ```

 # decoding URL encoded post params
-a simple python script can decode the HTML post parameters.
+A simple python script can decode the HTML post parameters.
 HTTP post parameters are separated by ampersand and equal characters.
-the `unquote` function from `urllib` can help unescaping strings.
+The `unquote` function from `urllib` can help unescaping strings.
 `repr` returns a printable version of the string.

 ```python